hirok08/bill-splitter/README.md

 # bill-spreader
-This app can spread your money evenly
+This app can split your money evenly